The author is an avid PC gamer with a passion for business simulation games.

 Capitalism II is just an expansion of the first game, with improved A.I. and a few more things you can do.

 Some wouldn't call Europa Universalis a business game; from a grand perspective, it is one because it's about running a country.
 The key aim in this game is not to bankrupt your country, keep inflation in check, and try to expand your country's territory while keeping good diplomatic relationships with other empires.

 Europa Universalis has some interesting sequels, such as:

-- Europa Universalis: Rome (2008) takes place during the Roman Republic.
+- Europa Universalis: Rome (2008), which takes place during the Roman Republic.

-- Europa Universalis IV (2013) is the latest installment of the series, and includes the Napoleonic Wars.
+- Europa Universalis IV (2013), which includes the Napoleonic Wars.

 Europa Universalis is extremely challenging.
 The game's economic system is difficult to master, especially if you're not used to business games.
 Still, a great choice for a game-playing megalomaniac!

 The Patrician was rather unknown until its third installment.
 In this game, you are a businessman in the Hanseatic League, a commercial confederation from medieval Northern Europe.
 To succeed, you trade goods all over Europe, while also trying to gain political power and becoming an Alderman of the Hanseatic League.